-Would you like your lessons to be diverse and practically oriented?
-Then borrow a poster exhibition from the Goethe-Institut's in Washington and Chicago for free!
-Whether about German fairy tales, inventions, geography, or music - with the poster exhibitions your lesson is guarateed to be hands-on.
+Do you want your lessons to be diverse and practically oriented?
+Then borrow a poster exhibition free of charge from the Goethe-Instituts in Washington and Chicago!
+Choose your topic - German fairy tales, inventions, geography, or music - and make the theme come to life in your classroom.

-The Goethe-Institut's in Washington and Chicago lend four different poster exhibitions to schools.
-Rental of our exhibits is free of charge and provides the posters plus enclosed teaching materials.
-You pay for only the return shipping to the respective Goethe-Institut.
+The Goethe-Institutes in Washington and Chicago each lend out four poster exhibitions to schools.
+Rental of the exhibits is completely free and includes posters and accompanying teaching materials.
+You only bear the cost for return shipping to the respective Goethe-Institut (please note that shipping may cost $10-$20 depending on the poster exhibit).

 Beginner or advanced learner, school or adult education ... learning is much more fun with music.
 The project "Lautstark" presents 15 successful German popsongs on 14 posters which offer multiple causes to talk and discuss during German classes.
 The enclosed CD with 15 popsongs supplements the project.